damnation14/Tv-List-Django/README.md

 # TvList
-A website showing a list of TV shows.
+A Django website showing a list of TV shows.
 You can add or remove the TV shows from the watching list.
 Completed list displays the TV shows that you've finished watching.

 # Features
 - User authentication.